opentracing/opentracing.io/content/guides/java/tracers.md

 #### Global Tracer

-In order to not force the user to keep around a **Tracer**, the **io.opentracing.util** artifact includes a helper **GlobalTracer** class implementing the **io.opentracing.Tracer**, which, as the name implies, acts as as a global instance that can be used from anywhere.
+In order to not force the user to keep around a **Tracer**, the **io.opentracing.util** artifact includes a helper **GlobalTracer** class implementing the **io.opentracing.Tracer** interface, which, as the name implies, acts as as a global instance that can be used from anywhere.
 It works by forwarding all operations to another underlying **Tracer**, that will get registered at some future point.

 By default, the underlying **Tracer** is a no-nop implementation.